ooni/ooni.org/content/get-involved/partnership-program.md

 distribution of efforts amongst different groups.

-Various hackerspaces, for example, can contribute to the data collection by running ooniprobe within different networks.
+Various hackerspaces, for example, can contribute to the data collection by running OONI Probe within different networks.
 Lawyers can examine the legality of internet censorship.
 Media organizations can report on the findings, NGOs can provide further analysis within the context of digital rights, and research groups can use the collected data to explore questions of their own.
 Through this collaborative approach between groups and organizations, we aim to improve the study of internet censorship around the world.

 If you're interested in joining the OONI Partnership Program, please drop us an email at **contact@openobservatory.org** (PGP Key Fingerprint: 4C15 DDA9 96C6 C0CF 48BD 3309